 1 development requiring Subdivision Review (Chapter 16, Subdivision Ordinance) 2 3 b.
 Any Discharge of storm water or non-storm water from any premises into the Town 4 Storm Water Runoff System.
-5 6 c.
-All extensions of the storm water runoff system must be constructed to comply with 7 minimum standards developed by the Enforcement Authority.
-8 9 Sec.
+5 All extensions of the storm vector run off existent must be constructed to comply with 6 7 c.
+All extensions of the storm water runoff system must be constructed to comply with 8 minimum standards developed by the Enforcement Authority.
+9 Sec.
 25-1-3.
 Definitions.
 For the purposes of this Ordinance, the following terms shall 10 have the meanings given herein.
-All words not defined herein shall carry their customary 11 12 and usual meanings.
+All words not defined herein shall carry their customary 11 and usual meanings.
+12 and about mounings.
 13 Best Management Practices ("BMP"): Any schedule of activities, prohibitions of practices, 14 maintenance procedures, and other management practices to prevent or reduce the pollution of 15 waters of the State of Maine.
 BMPs also include treatment requirements, operating procedures, 16 and practices to control plant site runoff, spillage or leaks, sludge or waste disposal, or drainage 17 from raw material storage.
 18 19 Clean Water Act: The federal Water Pollution Control Act (33 U.S.C. § 1251 et seq., also 20 known as the "Clean Water Act"), and any subsequent amendments thereto.
-21 CED C 1 CF 1 1D 14 22 23 CFR: Code of Federal Regulations.
+21 22 CFR: Code of Federal Regulations.
 23 24 Developed area.
 "Disturbed area" excluding area that within one calendar year of being 25 disturbed is returned to a condition with the same drainage pattern that existed prior to the 26 disturbance and is revegetated, provided the area is not mowed more than once per year.
-27 28 Discharge: Any spilling, leaking, pumping, pouring, emptying, dumping, disposing or other 29 addition of Pollutants to Waters of the State.
-30 31 Disturbed area.
+27 Dischauses Any milling lacking nymning naming america dymning discosing on other 28 29 Discharge: Any spilling, leaking, pumping, pouring, emptying, dumping, disposing or other 30 addition of Pollutants to Waters of the State.
+31 Disturbed area.
 All land areas that are stripped, graded, grubbed, filled, or excavated at any 32 time during the site preparation or removing vegetation for, or construction of, a project.
-33 34 "Disturbed area" does not include routine maintenance, but does include re-development and new impervious areas.
+33 "Disturbed area" does not include routine maintenance, but does include re-development and 34 new impervious areas.
 "Routine maintenance" is maintenance performed to maintain the original 35 line and grade, hydraulic capacity, and original purpose of the facility.
 Paving impervious gravel 36 surfaces while maintaining the original line and grade, hydraulic capacity and original purpose of 37 the facility is considered routine maintenance.
 Cutting of trees, without grubbing, stump 38 removal, disturbance or exposure of soil is not considered "disturbed area."
 A disturbed area 39 continues to be considered as a "disturbed area" if it meet the definition of "developed area" or 40 impervious area" following final stabilization.
-41 42 Direct Discharge: Any discernible, confined and discrete conveyance, including, but not 43 limited to, any pipe, ditch, channel, tunnel, conduit, well, container, concentrated animal 44 45 feeding operation or vessel or other floating craft, from which Pollutants are or may be discharged.
+41 42 Direct Discharge: Any discernible, confined and discrete conveyance, including, but not 43 limited to, any pipe, ditch, channel, tunnel, conduit, well, container, concentrated animal 44 feeding operation or vessel or other floating craft, from which Pollutants are or may be 45 discharged.
 (Also known as Point Source.)
-45 discharged.
-(Also known as Foint Source.)
-TU